How To Make A Dream Catcher

 How Much Is A Dream Catcher Making Class?

-If you have heard that dream catcher making classes in Malaysia cost hundreds of Ringgit, you should be pleased to know that Green Daun only charges RM50.00 per person to learn how to make a dream catcher.
+If you have heard that dream catcher making classes in Malaysia cost hundreds of Ringgit, you should be pleased to know that Green Daun only charges RM85.00 per person to learn how to make a dream catcher.
 Yes, we operate a proper craft shop specializing in dream catchers, materials and many other interesting things.
 We have a workshop area and cater up to two or three friends or families to learn this unique craft.
+Please contact us to book in advance.

 Again, if you are a single student, we will do a one-to-one private class just for you, at your convenience.
 All you need to do is call us and make an appointment for your dream catcher class.
 In this beginner class, you will learn how to weave a basic dream catcher web, attaching the feathers, colour coordinating and completing your project.